sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 If the row appears after adding the policy, the issue was not the select() call itself.
 The query was working, but RLS was filtering out the row because no policy allowed this user to read it.

-If it still returns an empty array, the next checks would be the active user session, the JWT sent with the request, and whether the stored user_id value exactly matches the authenticated user's ID.
+If it still returns an empty array, please share a sanitized table schema, the active RLS policies, and the client code used for the query.
+Please remove API keys, JWTs, service-role keys, email addresses, and real user or project IDs before sharing.

 ## Escalation note